 A. Networth:

 Networth should be not less than Rs.
-255.50 Crore (Rupees Two Hundred Fifty Five Crore and Fifty Lakh Only) or equivalent USD (calculated as per provisions in Clause 3.1.3.1) computed as the Networth based on unconsolidated audited annual accounts (refer to Note below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.
+255.50 Crore (Rupees Two Hundred Fifty Five Crore and Fifty Lakh only) or equivalent USD (calculated as per provisions in Clause 3.1.3.1) computed as the Networth based on unconsolidated audited annual accounts (refer to Note below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.

 Note: Audited consolidated annual accounts of the Bidder may be used for the purpose of financial criteria provided the Bidder has at least 26% equity in each company whose accounts are merged in the audited consolidated accounts and provided further that the financial capability of such companies (of which accounts are being merged in the consolidated accounts) shall not be considered again for the purpose of evaluation of the Response to RfQ.
 Bidders shall furnish documentary evidence duly certified by Any Whole-time Director (supported by a specific Board Resolution)/Manager of the company and the Statutory Auditor in support of their financial capability as defined in Clause 2.1.3 of this RfQ.